SSWConsulting/SSW.Rules.Content/rules/how-to-accept-unsolicited-feedback/rule.md

 Badly delivered feedback should not be disregarded
  - _[Brady Stroud, SSW](https://www.ssw.com.au/people/brady-stroud/)_

-## Setting Boundaries – Self-Care and Self-Respect
-Boundary setting is about exercising control over our own responses, not about controlling the actions of others.
-It's a form of self-care and self-respect.
-While we can't control how feedback is delivered, we can manage our reaction and the level of influence it has on us.

-Setting boundaries isn't about how other people behave or how they treat you - that's beyond your control - it's about establishing those boundaries and asking people to respect them, and having a solid understanding of how you will respond if they don't.

-When it comes to feedback, you can't control how feedback is provided or by whom, but you can control how you respond, and how you filter out what's valuable from what isn't.
-A strong emotional response to poorly delivered or negative feedback is normal, but it's your responsiblity to recognise that, and act on the feedback, not the emotional response.

 ## Feedback as a Tool, Not a Weapon
 When received with an open mind, feedback can serve as a reflective tool that illuminates aspects of ourselves we might not be aware of or choose to ignore.
 View feedback as a tool for growth rather than a weapon of criticism.